Business empire under pressure as Berlusconi influence wanes

 With Italy gripped in a two-year recession, Berlusconi's business interests, which also include Spanish broadcaster Mediaset Espana and a stake in asset manager Mediolanum, need all the help they can get.

-Fininvest, which posted revenues of 5.1 billion euros (4.43 billion pounds) in 2012, has historically paid dividends of some 150-200 million euros which fund Berlusconi's five children's' lavish lifestyles - often chronicled in Mondadori's own glossy magazines.
+Fininvest, which posted revenues of 5.1 billion euros in 2012, has historically paid dividends of some 150-200 million euros which fund Berlusconi's five children's' lavish lifestyles - often chronicled in Mondadori's own glossy magazines.

 But now both Mondadori and Mediaset - managed by the two eldest offspring Marina and Pier Silvio respectively - are struggling to keep on top of the technological changes ripping through the media industry, compounding the damage wrought by a weak advertising market in Italy's recession.